tischfieldlab/moseq-reports-maker/README.md

 ```
 About the configuration for `crowd_movies`

-    Configuration for the `crowd_movies` producer, implemented by the moseq2-viz package..
+    Configuration for the `crowd_movies` producer, implemented by the moseq2-viz package.

 This producer is optional.
 You can enable or disable it in the configuration file.